5l1v3r1/dashboard-3/readme.md

 Dashboard is a parallel web application that accompanies your web app, subscription service, or Stripe Connect platform to provide all the "boilerplate" a modern web app requires to serve its users.
 Use Dashboard instead of rewriting user account and login systems.

+## Development status

+Dashboard is ready to use.
+The following work remains:

+- translations required for everything in /languages please help

 ## Local documentation

 | File | Description |